Fred de Cordova: Career

 De Cordova's first theater credit was as a performer in Elmer, the Great (1928).
-After his graduation from Harvard Law School in 1933, he gained employment in the Shubert Theater organization and directed stage shows for the next ten years.
-He was variously a performer, stage manager, stage director, and finally, dialogue director, the last in Ziegfeld Follies of 1943.
+After his graduation from Harvard Law School in 1933, he gained employment in the Shubert Theater organization for the next ten years.
+He was variously a performer, stage manager, stage director, and finally, dialogue director, the last for Ziegfeld Follies of 1943.

 He was a dialogue director in five films, including To Have and Have Not (1944).
 His first film directing job was Too Young to Know (1945) for Warner Brothers.
 He directed 23 movies.
 One of the better known was Bedtime for Bonzo (1951) starring future President Ronald Reagan and a chimpanzee.
 He also directed Rock Hudson, Errol Flynn, Tony Curtis, Audie Murphy, Yvonne de Carlo, Bob Hope, and Humphrey Bogart.
 Much of his career was at Universal Studios, where he was known for turning out entertaining pictures quickly, even with difficult actors, and on a low budget.
-His last film was Frankie and Johnny (1966) with Elvis Presley.
+His last film was Frankie and Johnny (1966) starring Elvis Presley.

-He turned to directing television when there was less need for low-budget movies to serve as the second half of a double feature.
+De Cordova turned to directing television when there was less call for low-budget movies to serve as the second half of a double feature.
 His skills were perfect for TV.
 His TV career began in 1950 with directing The Jack Benny Program, on which he was played several times by actor Ross Elliott.
 Other programs he directed include The George Burns and Gracie Allen Show, The Bob Cummings Show, The George Gobel Show, December Bride, Leave It to Beaver, My Three Sons (108 episodes), and The Smothers Brothers Show.
 He directed and/or produced more than 500 TV series or segments.
 He produced The Tonight Show Starring Johnny Carson starting in 1970 using the name Fred de Cordova.
 He became producer of the show in 1970 and executive producer in 1984.
 In a 1981 interview, he described his job as "chief traffic cop, talent scout, No. 1 fan and critic all rolled into one".
 De Cordova was described as ".. a large, looming, beaming man with horn-rimmed glasses, an Acapulcan tan, and an engulfing handshake that is a contract in itself, complete with small print and an option for renewal on both sides."
 He was executive producer when the final Carson Tonight Show signed off on May 22, 1992.
 He won five Emmys for his work on the show.